 We are here to serve you, and we listen to the ideas and concerns of our citizens.
 This group includes resident representatives from every district in San Francisco who can help advise us of your concerns and advocate on your behalf.
 The Citizens' Advisory Committee (CAC) provides recommendations to the General Manager of the San Francisco Public Utilities Commission, the San Francisco Public Utilities Commission and the Board of Supervisors regarding the agency's long-term strategic, financial and capital improvement plans. ( Admin Code 5.140-142 ) The CAC is comprised of 17 appointees Each

 We are dedicated to transparency and fairness in our service to you.
 The San Francisco Public Utilities Commission consists of five members, nominated by the Mayor and approved by the Board of Supervisors.
 Their responsibility is to provide operational oversight in areas such as rates and charges for services, approval of contracts, and organizational policy.
 The Commission meets on the second and fourth Tuesdays of each month, unless otherwise noted on the agenda.
 Meetings take place at San Francisco City Hall , Room 400, and begin at 1:30PM.
-Members of the Commission will attend these
+Members of the Commission attend meetings in

 We protect and sustain the resources entrusted to our care.
 Learn more about our watersheds, reservoirs, policies, and programs, as well as recreation opportunities.